Freedom of thought and expression

 January 20, 2025

-One of the main promises of the government of physicians has been to try to remove the filters on social networks.
-In recent months, reformists have tried to create an achievement for the government of powerless physicians by removing the filters on some social networks in the current crisis.
-However, despite all these efforts, the […]...
+One of the main promises of the Pezeshkian administration was to lift the filtering of social media platforms.
+In recent months, reformists have tried to achieve a symbolic success for the unsupported Pezeshkian administration by lifting the ban on some social networks amidst the current crises.
+However, despite all these efforts, the administration’s achievements have […]...

 Read More